 Preschool Activities with Easy Setups

 Activities with simple setups can provide hands-on fun and learning for preschoolers.
 Try these ideas that use everyday household or craft items to make setup and cleanup fast and easy.
-Include these options in your daily schedule to engage fine motor, gross motor and creative skills.

 Privacy and Disclosure